Privacy & Data-Classification — cross-artefact reference¶

 Rule summary¶

 - Composition is additive at every site.
-A path declared via
+Frame-owned

-add-marks/set-marksAND:sensitive?on the schema both redact at the same observation surface — they union. - Sensitive wins over large at the same path.
+:sensitive {:app-db …}and an owner-local schema:sensitive?prop that resolve to the same path both redact at the same observation surface — they union. - Sensitive wins over large at the same path.
 015 §

 :rf/redacted {:bytes N}and 009 §Size elision in traces.
 The sensitive drop suppresses the size marker because the marker carries:path/:bytes/:digestwhich would themselves leak. - HTTP denylists are upstream of the trace stream.
 They run inside

 prepare-emit-tags/prepare-emit-failurebeforetrace/emit!fires — they shape the trace event itself, not its downstream consumers.
-Per Spec 014 §Privacy, rf2-02vzz. - Real values are never redacted mid-handler.
+Per Spec 014 §Privacy. - Real values are never redacted mid-handler.
 The router stashes a scrubbed copy at

-:rf/redacted-event; the handler body continues to read the unredacted:eventcoeffect. - Production has one live path: the always-on error-emit substrate.
-Everything else (dev trace bus, epoch ring, schema-validation traces, Causa) elides via
+:rf/redacted-event; the handler body continues to read the unredacted:eventcoeffect.
+Projection happens at the observation/egress boundary after the handler returns, never before. - Production has one live path: the always-on error-emit substrate.
+Everything else (dev trace bus, epoch ring, schema-validation traces, Xray) elides via

 goog.DEBUG.
-The error substrate honours:sensitive?in production — that's the load-bearing case for substrate-level enforcement (rf2-vnjfg).
+The error substrate honours:sensitive?in production — that's the load-bearing case for substrate-level enforcement. - runtime-db is redacted/omitted off-box by default (EP-0001, Mike ruling #14).
+Off-box egress of frame-state — the epoch

 Display sentinels¶